 The Agriculture & Natural Resource Center of Excellence (ANR) is one of 12 Centers of Excellence in Washington State that link business, industry, labor, government, and the state’s educational systems to create a highly skilled and readily available workforce critical to the success of the state’s economy.

-ANR, a statewide resource housed at Walla Walla Community College, enhances agricultural and natural resource industries in Washington State by supporting programs offered at community and technical colleges – serving 27 of the states 34 colleges.
+ANR, a statewide resource housed at Walla Walla Community College, enhances agricultural and natural resource industries in Washington State by supporting programs offered at community and technical colleges – serving all 34 colleges.
 ANR services ensure the efficient use of resources for workforce development activities and initiatives by nurturing a culture of cooperation within the college system, and is a resource to promote agriculture and natural resource education, cultivate relationships that support the creation and sharing of curricula, expand and strengthen degree/certificate programs, and facilitate professional development for college faculty.

 Director Lindsey Williams

-Lindsey earned her B.S. in Forestry at Washington State University, and while doing so, worked for the USDA-ARS in Grain Legume Genetics research, which gave her an unexpected, but welcome, love of agriculture.
-She graduated from AgForestry Class 40, after two years representing ANR statewide while focusing on agricultural leadership with classmates from a wide variety of agriculture and natural resource backgrounds, and now serves on the AgForestry Board of Directors.
+Lindsey earned her B.S. in Forestry at Washington State University, and while doing so, worked for the USDA-ARS in Grain Legume Genetics research.
+She graduated from AgForestry Class 40, after two years representing ANR statewide while focusing on agricultural leadership with classmates from a wide variety of agriculture and natural resource backgrounds.
 Lindsey also holds Executive Certificates from Cornell University in Diversity and Inclusion, Marketing Strategy, and Project Leadership, and is pursuing a master’s in organizational leadership.

 To contact Lindsey: 509.527.4635 or [email protected]

-Coordinator Ceana Pacheco
+Program Specialist Ceana Pacheco